winitzki/scall/tutorial/programming_dhall.md

 ### Functor composition

 If `F` and `G` are two traversable functors then the composition `H a = F (G a)` is also traversable.
-We compute the type via the combinator called `Compose` defined earlier.
+We express `H` via the combinator called `Compose` defined earlier.

 The `Traversable` evidence for `Compose F G` can be constructed automatically from `Traversable` and `Functor` evidence values for `F` and `G`: